Qwant/qwantmaps/readme.md

 ### Geocoder

-Qwant Maps uses as its geographical search engine (called a geocoder) [Mimirsbrunn](https://github.com/CanalTP/mimirsbrunn).
+The geographical search engine (also called geocoder) used for Qwant Maps is [Mimirsbrunn](https://github.com/CanalTP/mimirsbrunn).

 Mimirsbrunn is a geocoder based on [Elastic Search](https://www.elastic.co) and rust components developed by [Kisio Digital](http://www.kisiodigital.com/).